DataKinds/datakinds.github.io/_posts/2019-07-06-perl-6-is-cursed.md

 > `Perl 6` is sometimes called `Raku` in order to distance it from `Perl 5`. `Perl 6`'s most popular compiler is `Rakudo Star`, which implements `Rakudo Perl 6`. `Perl 6` is built off of a language called `nqp`: Not Quite Perl. `Rakudo Star` uses a virtual machine called [`MoarVM`](https://www.moarvm.org/) which implements the virtual machine that `nqp` is compiled down to. `nqp` is then used to implement the majority of `Rakudo Star`.
 You read that right: the ubiquitous `Perl 6` compiler is implemented in a stripped down version of `Perl 6` itself.
 When you type `apt install perl6` (or whatever your equivalent is), your package manager will install `Rakudo Star`. `zef` is the `Perl 6` package manager. `Perl 6` packages live in `p6c` at [`http://modules.perl6.org/`](http://modules.perl6.org/). [`CPAN`](https://www.cpan.org/) DOES host Perl 6 modules, and they are mirrored on the `p6c` website.

 Additionally, it is inaccurate to say that `Rakudo Star` implements `Rakudo Perl 6`. `Rakudo Star` is the entire Perl 6 packaging, including a few community packages ala Haskell Platform. `Rakudo` is the compiler.
+Most of what I wrote about `p6c` was also incorrect.

 Did I miss any myths?
 Did I leave out an explanation that you like?
 Do you want to tell me how wrong I am?
 Please leave a comment using the contact info below!